Skip to main content

 • Set the vector_type to sparse.

 • Set the distance metric to dotproduct.
-Sparse indexes do not support other distance metrics.
+Indexes that store sparse vectors do not support other distance metrics.

 • Set spec.cloud and spec.region to the cloud and region where the index should be deployed.